Elections in Benin: Electoral history

 The country subsequently reverted to being a one-party state with the People's Revolutionary Party of Benin as the sole legal party.
 A National Revolutionary Assembly was established in 1977, and one-party elections were held in 1979, 1984 and 1989, before multi-party democracy was reintroduced at the start of the 1990s.
 Parliamentary elections held in February 1991 saw 12 parties and alliances win seats in the National Assembly, with the Union for the Triumph of Democratic Renewal (UTRD) emerging as the largest group with just 12 of the 64 seats.
 UTRD candidate Nicéphore Soglo subsequently won the presidential elections in March, beating incumbent Mathieu Kérékou in a runoff.

 Parliamentary elections in 1995 saw 18 groups win seats in the enlarged 83-seat National Assembly; the Benin Rebirth Party became the largest party with 21 seats.
 The following year Soglo lost the presidential elections to Kérékou, who ran as an independent.
 Although Soglo received the most votes in the first round, Kérékou won 52% of the vote in the second.
 The 1999 parliamentary elections resulted in 16 groups winning seats; the Benin Rebirth Party remained the largest party with 27 seats.

 In 2001 Kérékou was re-elected president, running as the Action Front for Renewal and Development (FARD) candidate.
 However, the election was marred by the withdrawal of Soglo from the run-off after he alleged fraud.
 With third-place Adrien Houngbédji also refusing to participate, Kérékou faced Bruno Amoussou in the second round, winning with 84% of the vote.
 The 2003 parliamentary elections saw the majority of parties contest under the Presidential Movement or Opposition banner, with the pro-Kérékou Presidential Movement (dominated by the FARD-based Union for Future Benin) winning a majority of seats.

 The 2006 presidential election saw both Kérékou and Soglo barred from running by term limits and age.
 Yayi Boni defeated Houngbédji in the run-off, receiving 75% of the vote.
 Parliamentary elections the following year saw the pro-Boni Cowry Forces for an Emerging Benin (FCBE) emerge as the largest faction, with 35 of the 83 seats.
 Boni was re-elected in March 2011 with 53% of the vote, the first time a presidential candidate had won in the first round of voting since the run-off was introduced.
 In the parliamentary elections the following month the FCBE won 41 seats, narrowly missing out on obtaining a parliamentary majority.
 Parliamentary elections in 2015 saw the FCBE–Amana Alliance coalition emerge as the largest faction in the National Assembly with 33 seats.
 The 2016 presidential elections saw the FCBE candidate Lionel Zinsou receive the most votes in the first round, but then defeated in the second round by independent candidate Patrice Talon.

 Electoral system

 President

 The President of Benin is elected using the two-round system.
+As of 2026, the nomination fee for a candidate is the equivalent of about £328,000 (about 250 million West African CFA francs).